 Owned by the Alibaba Group, AliExpress is a premier online shopping destination for millions of online shoppers from around the world.
-As of 2020, the website serves more than 150 million buying customers in about 190 countries around the globe and supports more than 16 languages.
+As of 2020, the website serves more than 150 million buying customers in about 190 countries around the globe, and it supports more than 16 languages.
 Unlike Alibaba, its parent company, e-shopping sites like AliEpress usually process both business-to-business and business-to-consumer transactions.

-AliExpress also provides consumer-to-consumer, cloud computing, and online payments services.
+AliExpress also provides consumer-to-consumer, cloud computing, and online payment services.
 The company makes most of its revenues by charging a 5% to 8% commission on all transactions completed on the platform, alongside a fixed $1500 + store fee to start or change your store on the platform.

-With a monthly traffic of 437 million visitors in June 2021, AliExpress is a favorite destination for millions of global online shoppers.
+With monthly traffic of 437 million visitors in June 2021, AliExpress is a favorite destination for millions of global online shoppers.
 Its products are favorably priced compared to competing sites, supporting both B2B and B2C trades alongside other business support services.